ataliercio/HZA_CMSDASLPC23/README.md

 You have to implement both of this selections in the analysis macro `ZATolltautau.py`.

 After having those 3 regions we want to make sure that our signal is well reconstructed.
 We can do this by tightening or loosening cuts on the objects, in particular we are asking you to choose the best cut on the identification of the object (you can play with tau, electron and muon IDs).
-The best choice is the one that has the highest S\sqrt(B) value.
+The best choice is the one that has the highest $S / \sqrt{B}$ value.

 To run the macro you have to do this: